 Through a series of persecutions, Jewish people got scattered around the world.
-The idea to form a State of Israel dates back to the period of World War I, when the Middle East was a protectorate of Britain.
-The idea did not come into place then, but only subsequent to World War II, when more than 6 million Jews were killed in concentration camps by the Nazis.
-Holocaust survivors feared going back to their home countries; and during and after the war many other countries shut their doors on them.
+The idea to form a State of Israel dates back to World War I, when the Middle East was a protectorate of Britain, but only came into place after World War II, when more than 6 million Jews were killed in concentration camps by the Nazis.
+Holocaust survivors feared going back to their home countries; and during and after the war many other countries shut their doors to them.

-But there is more to Israel than just its geopolitical situation and its complicated past and present.
-This is a country of innovation – did you know that it is known as the start up nation?
-It’s the country that has been using new and experimental agriculture techniques successfully; it’s a country of incredibly resilient people.
+Israel is also a country of innovation, known as the start up nation.
+It’s the country that has been using new and experimental agriculture techniques successfully.

 Just keep these things in mind when visiting.
-And in fact, if you want to learn more, I wholeheartedly recommend visiting Yad Vashem – the Holocaust Museum in Jerusalem – and joining one of these two tours – I have taken both, and can’t decide which one is better:
+And in fact, if you want to learn more, visit Yad Vashem – the Holocaust Museum in Jerusalem – and join one of these two tours – I have taken both, and can’t decide which one is better:

-- Gaza Border reality tour – they have departures from both Jerusalem and Tel Aviv.
-It is a very intense tour, during which you will learn more than you will see.
-It is a bit like a crash course about the situation in Gaza.
+- Gaza Border reality tour – with departures from both Jerusalem and Tel Aviv, it is a bit of a crash course about the situation in Gaza.

-- Dual narrative tour of Hebron – this tour takes you to one of the most contested cities in the conflict.
+- Dual narrative tour of Hebron – it takes you to one of the most fought over cities in the conflict.
 You will hear both sides of the story, so it is up to you to decide who is right and who is wrong (hint: you won’t be able to).

 Consider the culture

-First of all, Israel is a multi-cultural country.
-There are 3 main groups, which can be identified with the monotheistic religions that are most widely practiced in Israel: the Jews (some religious, others secular), who are the majority of the country; the Muslims and the Christians.
+Israel is a multi-cultural country.
+There are 3 main groups, identified with the monotheistic religions practiced in Israel: the Jews (some religious, others secular), who are the majority of the country; the Muslims and the Christians.

 Learn about Shabbat

-Shabbat literally means Saturday, but there is much more to it than just a day of the week.
-Shabbat marks the day of rest for religious (and even non-religious) Jews around the world, and even more so in Israel.
+Shabbat literally means Saturday, and marks the day of rest for religious (and even non-religious) Jews around the world.
 It starts right before sunset on Fridays and ends right after sunset on Saturdays, and it is a time during which religious people are meant to connect with their inner self.

-Religious ones go to the synagogue several times (or to the Wailing Wall in Jerusalem).
-Orthodox Jews are forbidden from using their phone, electricity (even elevator, and in fact many buildings will have a Shabbat elevator that stops at each floor); driving; riding a bike.
-It’s not uncommon to see Orthodox Jews protesting against non-religious people who don’t want to abide by the Shabbat rules.
+Religious people go to the synagogue several times (or to the Wailing Wall in Jerusalem) during Shabbat.
+Orthodox Jews are forbidden from using their phone, electricity; driving; riding a bike.
+It’s not uncommon to see Orthodox Jews protesting against non-religious people who don’t abide by the Shabbat rules.

-But what does Shabbat mean for people who are only just visiting Israel?
-It hardly is a nuisance, if you keep this things in mind: public transportation throughout the country stops working so if you are planning on visiting places out of town one of the best tips for traveling to Israel is to plan to rent a car, or join a guided tour; most restaurants in Jerusalem are closed, but not in Tel Aviv; shops are closed throughout the country.
+But what does Shabbat mean for tourists?
+Here’s what: public transportation throughout the country stops working so if you are planning on visiting places out of town you must rent a car or join a guided tour; most restaurants in Jerusalem are closed, but not in Tel Aviv; shops are closed throughout the country.